metno/met_moai/README.md

   * provider: The source for metadata.
 Must be prefixed with "svn:", and contain the full path to a directory in a subversion repository.
 The files in that directory will be served.
+The files in that directory will be served.
+Note that if you modify this one, you must also delete the file pointed to by the `database` identifier.

   * content: type of data in subversion repository.
 Can currently only be mmd.